Fieldbus: Fieldbuses for process automation

 In process automation traditionally most of the field transmitters are connected over a current loop with 4-20 mA to the controlling device.
 This allows not only to transmit the measured value with the level of the current, but also provide the required electrical power to the field device with just one two-wire cable of a length of more than a thousand meters.
 These systems are also installed in hazardous areas.
 According to NAMUR a fieldbus in these applications has to fulfill these requirements.
-A special standard for instrumentation IEC/EN 60079-27 is describing requirements for the Fieldbus Intrinsically Safe Concept (FISCO) for installations in zone 0, 1 or 2.
+A special standard for instrumentation, IEC/EN 60079-27, describes requirements for the Fieldbus Intrinsically Safe Concept (FISCO) for installations in zone 0, 1 or 2.

 WorldFIP

 The FIP standard is based on a French initiative in 1982 to create a requirements analysis for a future field bus standard.
 The study led to the European Eureka initiative for a field bus standard in June 1986 that included 13 partners.
 The development group (réseaux locaux industriels) created the first proposal to be standardized in France.
 The name of the FIP field bus was originally given as an abbreviation of the French "Flux d'Information vers le Processus" while later referring to FIP with the English name "Factory Instrumentation Protocol".

 FIP has lost ground to Profibus which came to prevail the market in Europe in the following decade - the WorldFIP homepage has seen no press release since 2002.
 The closest cousin of the FIP family can be found today in the Wire Train Bus for train coaches.
 However a specific subset of WorldFIP - known the FIPIO protocol - can be found widely in machine components.